s223929/41934---Advanced-BIM-Materials/A4/README.md

+## Summary
+Title: How to LCA in BIM
+Category: Materials / LCA / Materials / Sustainability Assessment
+Description: Want to conduct an LCA directly from BIM without running into unit errors or missing materials?
+Stay tuned!
+This tutorial will present three key factors that simplify GWP calculations using an IFC file and our A3 tool.

+---

-## How to LCA in BIM
+# How to LCA in BIM

-If you want to perform a LCA directly from your BIM model, without being slowed down by unit errors, missing materials, incomplete quantities, or broken data links, this tutorial is for you.
-This guide is designed to simplify the manual work, allowing you to calculate GWP quickly and efficiently using an IFC file.
+Want to conduct an LCA directly from BIM without running into unit errors or missing materials?
+Stay tuned!
+This tutorial will present three key factors that simplify GWP calculations using an IFC file and our A3 tool.

 ---